getlago/lago-docs/docs/guide/15_emails.md

 4. Define the customer’s email address during customer creation/edition.

 ## Email scenarios
-Lago sends emails to your customers for two scenarios: when an invoice is created (i.e. for add-ons, subscriptions and prepaid credit purchases), and when a credit note is issued for a customer.
+Lago sends emails to your customers for two scenarios: when an invoice is created (i.e. subscription invoices, one-off invoices, invoices related to credit purchases), and when a credit note is issued for a customer.

 By default, both scenarios are switched off.
 You can turn on/off these scenarios by: